Special Olympics Mission

 Through the power of sports, people with intellectual disabilities discover new strengths and abilities, skills and success.
 Our athletes find joy, confidence and fulfillment -- on the playing field and in life.
 They also inspire people in their communities and elsewhere to open their hearts to a wider world of human talents and potential.

-There are about 200 million people with intellectual disabilities around the world.
+There are as many as 200 million people with intellectual disabilities around the world.
 Our goal is to reach out to every one of them – and their families as well.

 Special Olympics does this through a wide range of trainings, competitions, health screenings and fund-raising events.
 We also create opportunities for families, community members, local leaders, businesses, law enforcement, celebrities, dignitaries and others to band together to change attitudes and support athletes.